NodeBB/nodebb-plugin-emoji/README.md

  - Intelligent auto-completion while composing posts and chat messages
  - Ability to convert common emoticons like `:)` to emoji
  - Convenient dialog to view and insert all available emoji
+ - First-party support for custom emoji (available in the ACP)

 ## Installation